 Israel-Hamas hostage deal offers pause in fighting, hope for Canadians still in Gaza

-Israel's cabinet agreed late Tuesday to a deal that would see the release of dozens of hostages being held by Hamas in the Gaza Strip and bring the first pause in the fighting of a devastating six-week war.
+There is hope more Canadians will soon be able to leave the Gaza Strip, after Qatar announced a truce-for-hostages deal between Israel and Hamas that would bring a four-day halt in fighting in the devastating six-week war.

+Qatar's Foreign Ministry -- which had led weeks of indirect negotiations between Israel and Hamas -- said it would announce within a day when the clock will start ticking on the truce, during which 50 hostages will be released in stages in exchange for what Hamas said would be 150 Palestinians prisoners held by Israel.

-Under the deal, Hamas is to free 50 of the roughly 240 hostages it is holding in the Gaza Strip over a four-day period, the Israeli government said Wednesday.
-It said it would extend the lull by an additional day for every 10 hostages released.
+The Israeli government said it would extend the lull by an additional day for every 10 hostages released.

-The government said the first hostages to be released would be women and children.
-It was not immediately clear when the truce would take effect.

-Prime Minister Benjamin Netanyahu had earlier vowed to continue the war until the military capabilities of Hamas are destroyed and all hostages have been freed.
-The war would resume after any temporary ceasefire, he added.

 Global Affairs Canada has said one Canadian is missing, but won't confirm if that person is being held hostage, a possibility Washington hinted at in a statement over the weekend.